 The surname is frequently transcribed incorrectly in indices - the most frequent errors are Keenan and Heeman.

 Meaning of the Heenan surname

-According to the American Dictionary of Names HEENAN is an anglicized form of the Gaelic name Ó hÉanáin (descendant of Éanán).
-Woulfe, however, believes it to be a form of Ó hEidhneáin, which he derives from a diminutive of eidhean ‘ivy’.
-The same source indicates it may sometimes be a reduced version of Heneghan.
+According to the American Dictionary of Names Heenan is an Anglicized form of the Gaelic name Ó hÉanáin (descendant of Éanán).
+In Irish Names and Surnames, published 1903, the Rev Patrick Woulfe, described it as a form of Ó hEidhneáin, which he derives from a diminutive of eidhean, meaning ‘ivy’.
+He also indicated that Heenan is sometimes a reduced version of Heneghan.

-The surname HEENAN is most commonly found in Ireland, New Zealand, Australia, North America and the UK mainland.
+Migration patterns show that the most popular destinations were New Zealand, Australia, North America and the UK mainland.

-Outside of Ireland, distribution of the name became more scattered from the late 19th century.
-A comparison of data collected via Public Profiler for 1881 with that for 1998 shows how frequency of the name has increased in Scotland and the industrial heart of England with a clustering in South Wales and the adjacent counties in England.
+From the late 19th century it's evident that people with the surname Heenan began to move more widely within the UK.
+A comparison of data collected via Public Profiler for 1881 with that for 1998 shows how the frequency of the name increased in Scotland and the industrial heart of England with a clustering in South Wales and the adjacent counties in England.

 There was a distinct jump in Heenans who headed across the Atlantic in the mid 1850s and lasting until the early 1870s.
 Most of these immigrants settled in the north eastern states but there were small clusters spread across most of the states by 1920.
 The majority of these people became farmers and labourers.
 Today within the United States the Heenan name ranks 12,610 out of 88,799 surnames with a frequency of 0.001%.
 Source: http://surnames.behindthename.com/info/names

 The data I have captured to date includes:

 You may find our other Guild websites of interest: